 At the beginning of the semester, students must download the iAttended App on their smart phones.
-If a student does not have a smart phone, they must contact the Campus Ministries Office to set up an alternative way of tracking credits.
-Students will scan a QR code or enter a 4-digit code at the beginning and ending of all Spiritual Formation events.
-Failure to scan both codes will result in the student not receiving credit.
+If a student does not have a smart phone, they must contact the Spiritual Life Office to set up an alternative way of tracking points.
+Students will check in through scanning personal QR code, or Student ID Barcode, at the beginning and ending of all Spiritual Formation events.
+Failure to scan at both beginning and end will result in the student not receiving points.
 A brief video will be sent out to all students' MVNU emails to provide specifics on correctly setting up the app.
 It is the students' responsibility to read these emails.